Welcome to the Snowflake Documentation¶

 Key concepts and tasks for bulk copying of data into external files from a Snowflake table:

-Key reference information and examples for date, timestamp, and time zone operations in Snowflake:
+Reference information and examples for working with dates, times and timestamps, and time zones in Snowflake:

 Parameters that specify behavior at the account, user session, and object level.

 Formats for specifying conversion of numeric and date/time values to and from text strings.

 Rules for resolving object names used in SQL statements.

 Concepts and reference for using transactions with SQL statements.

 Concepts and reference for functions that return a set of rows instead of a single scalar value.